huntiep/legv8debug/README.md

 # legv8debug
-A debugger for legv8 assembly.
+A debugging emulator for legv8 assembly.

 ### Supported commands
 - `q`: quit the debugger